mattma/docs/javascript/es6.md

     console.log(Number.isSafeInteger(outside));     // false
 ```

+- Number.isNaN()

+In ES5, `isNaN('NaN')` would be true, but in ES6, `isNaN('NaN')` would be false, because it is not a Number, it is a String.

+- Number.MAX_SAFE_INTEGER and Number.MIN_SAFE_INTEGER

+deal with `Math.pow(2, 53)` is the max value of the Integer what JS is able to store.
+Now it is a Const.

 - New Math Methods

 The aforementioned new emphasis on gaming and graphics in JavaScript led to the realization that many mathematical calculations could be done more efficiently by a JavaScript engine than with pure JavaScript code.
 Optimization strategies like asm.js, which works on a subset of JavaScript to improve performance, need more information to perform calculations in the fastest way possible.